MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 Add-on licenses are licenses for specific Microsoft Teams features.
 Some businesses want the flexibility of purchasing only specific features at a competitive price.
 To add a feature, buy one add-on license for each user who will use it.

 Microsoft Teams licensing is designed to give you the maximum amount of flexibility.
-For example, after using basic Teams features for a while, you can buy add-on licenses when you're ready to use more features, such as Audio Conferencing, or the Phone System in Office 365.
+For example, after using basic Teams features for a while, you can buy add-on licenses when you're ready to use more features, such as Audio Conferencing or the Phone System in Office 365.

 ## How does add-on licensing affect cost?